Turn your big ideas into bigger realities with an Entrepreneurship major at Columbia College

 With advantages like access to professional mentors, internship opportunities with working business professionals and networking with potential investors, the Steven and Barbara Fishman Center for Entrepreneurship is an influential resource for business students.
 Thanks to continued support from alumnus and former Big Lots, Inc. CEO Steve Fishman, entrepreneur students have the freedom to explore and refine their entrepreneurial talents within a safe, educational environment.

-With a $5,000 prize at stake, the Fishman Entrepreneur of Year pitch competition recognizes outstanding business students with promising entrepreneurial spirit.
+With a $5,000 prize at stake, the Student Business Pitch Competition recognizes outstanding business students with promising entrepreneurial spirit.
 During the event, students pitch their innovative business ideas before a panel of judges.
 One winner is selected each year to receive $5,000 in startup capital and a seat on the Fishman Center for Entrepreneurship Advisory Board.

 2012 Entrepreneurs of the Year: Brynne and Bailye Stansberry

 Disclaimer: Degree requirements and the availability of business majors varies by nationwide campus.